gilnoh/gilnoh.github.io/_posts/2025-10-22-call-me-gil.md

 Various causes have been identified for cross-linguistic differences in nickname/hypocoristic formation, including phonological constraints, pragmatic functions, morphological productivity, and cultural attitude shifts.[^1] It seems that this remains an active area of linguistic research, and naturally there is no universal, easy method of name truncation that applies across all languages.

-So this is the story of why you should call me Gil, out of "Tae Gil Noh"—the middle part.
+So this is the story of why it is Gil out of "Tae Gil Noh".

----

 Hey there, nice to meet you.
 Please call me Gil.